Lemoncode/react-by-sample-es6/01 HelloReact/readme.md

 In this sample we will create our first react component and connect it with the DOM via react-dom.

-We will take a startup point sanple _00 Boilerplate
+We will take a startup point sample _00 Boilerplate

 Summary steps: